lvgl/lvgl/docs/details/base-widget/coord.rst

 - :cpp:enumerator:`LV_ALIGN_LEFT_MID`
 - :cpp:enumerator:`LV_ALIGN_RIGHT_MID`
 - :cpp:enumerator:`LV_ALIGN_CENTER`

+See illustration below to visualize what these mean.

 It's quite common to align a child to the center of its parent, therefore a dedicated function exists: